-Sue: Yeah.
-That would be lovely.
+Sue: Ooh, that would be lovely.

-Seville appears to be deserted…
+Seville appears to be deserted.

 The Second Doctor tells Shockeye that he knows a really good place just around the corner.

-Sue: It won’t be open yet.
+Sue: But it won’t be open yet.
 It’s 6am.

-Stike staggers into his own ship.
+Meanwhile Stike staggers into his own ship.